"Drink some wine and cope"...and say goodbye to the strangest draft szn ever.

 1. Jacksonville Jaguars - Trevor Lawrence, QB | Clemson

 Tarzan checks all the boxes, with arm talent, stature, athleticism and intangibles, but I think there's more inconsistency to his game than a typical #1 overall QB.
-I'm not buying that best prospect since Luck talk just yet.
-But a more precise Kaepernick is more than a handful.
+I'm not buying that best prospect since Luck talk just yet, but a more precise Kaepernick would be more than a handful.

 NFL Comp. big school Colin Kaepernick

 2. New York Jets - Zach Wilson, QB | BYU